Inference-Aware Prompt Optimization for Aligning Black-Box Large Language Models: Prompt Scaling via Sequential Trimming

 Our focus on the fixed inference budget setting is motivated by the fact that training cost is often the main bottleneck in real-world applications.
 Moreover, \textsc{Psst} is designed to operate in a batched-exploration mode, which further reduces costs since many black-box APIs offer significant discounts for batched inference compared to individual calls.
 Importantly, \textsc{Psst} is also hyper-parameter-free, requiring no additional tuning.

-Classical arm–elimination methods such as Sequential Elimination~\cite{JMLR:v7:evendar06a} and Sequential Halving~\cite{Karnin2013AlmostOE} follow a simple recipe: (i) split the elimination process into multiple rounds; (ii) in each round, allocate the round budget across the surviving arms; and (iii) trim a subset of arms at the end of the round based on their estimates.
-However, \textsc{Iapo} departs from pure BAI settings in the following key ways: \begin{itemize} \item \textbf{Asymmetric pull cost.} When arm $(p, N)$ is pulled during training, it uses $N$ training budget. \item \textbf{Cross‑context reuse.} One pull of $(p,N)$ on query $x$ yields the completion set $\mathbf{y}_{1:N}$ and objective vector set $\mathbf{o}_{1:N}$ that can can be used to estimate $R^{\alpha}_{x}(c,p,N)$ for \emph{all} $c\in\mathcal{C}$. \item \textbf{Nested sample reuse across inference scales.} Pulling a larger scale subsumes smaller ones: a pull of $(p,N_i)$ produces $\big\lfloor N_i/N_j\big\rfloor$ i.i.d.\ block samples for arm $(p,N_j)$ by partitioning the $N_i$ draws into disjoint groups of size $N_j$ (e.g., to recompute BoN/MV on each block). \end{itemize}
+Classical arm-elimination methods such as Sequential Elimination~\cite{JMLR:v7:evendar06a} and Sequential Halving~\cite{Karnin2013AlmostOE} follow a simple recipe: (i) split the elimination process into multiple rounds; (ii) in each round, allocate the round budget across the surviving arms; and (iii) trim a subset of arms at the end of the round based on their estimates.
+However, \textsc{Iapo} departs from pure BAI settings in the following ways: \begin{itemize} \item \textbf{Asymmetric pull cost.} When arm $(p, N)$ is pulled during training, it uses $N$ training budget. \item \textbf{Cross‑context reuse.} One pull of $(p,N)$ on query $x$ yields the completion set $\mathbf{y}_{1:N}$ and objective vector set $\mathbf{o}_{1:N}$ that can be used to estimate $R^{\alpha}_{x}(c,p,N)$ for \emph{all} $c\in\mathcal{C}$. \item \textbf{Nested sample reuse across inference scales.} Pulling a larger scale subsumes smaller ones: a pull of $(p,N_i)$ produces $\big\lfloor N_i/N_j\big\rfloor$ i.i.d.\ samples for arm $(p,N_j)$ by partitioning the $N_i$ draws into disjoint groups of size $N_j$ and then recomputing \textsc{BoN}/\textsc{MV} on each group. \end{itemize}